 To help defray costs associated with weddings, our parish has set fee levels for members and non-members.
 Financial support of your parish, within one's means is a sign of participation in the work of the church.
-Couples are encourages to reflect on the concept of Stewardship, where we return to God a portion of what has been given to us.
-We believe that tithing (giving of 5% of ones gross income to the church, and 5% to other charities) is a spiritual exercise that strengthens marriages.
+Couples are encouraged to reflect on the concept of Stewardship, where we return to God a portion of what has been given to us.
+We believe that tithing (giving of 5% of one's gross income to the church, and 5% to other charities) is a spiritual exercise that strengthens marriages.

 If you are currently a registered, tithing parishioner, the cost is \$400, since you are already supporting the church's ministry we only need to cover incurred costs.
-If you are a registered member of the parish, but are not tithing, the fee for a chapel wedding is \$550, and a sanctuary wedding is \$700 to cover stipends and the expenses of operating and maintaining the facilities.
-If you are not a registered member, the fee for a chapel wedding is \$800, and a church wedding is \$1100.
+If you are a registered member of the parish, but are not tithing (contributing weekly), the fee for a chapel wedding is \$550, and a sanctuary wedding is \$700 to cover stipends and the expenses of operating and maintaining the facilities.
+If you are not currently attending St. Francis, the fee is \$1500.
 Your deposit is applied to these fees - the remainder is to be paid to the parish office no later than one month before your wedding, or your wedding may be cancelled.

 There are no fees for the priest in any case as this is part of their priestly ministry, and the parish musicians are included in these fees.